-1⁄2 hour a day is 7% 1 hour a day is 14%
+1⁄2 hour a day is 7%

-1⁄2 day a week is 10 1⁄2 day a month is 2%
+1⁄2 day a week is 10

-1 week a year is 2%
+1⁄2 week a year is 2%

+1 hour a day is 14%

-1 hour a week is 3% 1 day a month is 4%
+1⁄2 day a month is 2% 1 hour a week is 3% 1 day a month is 4%

-1. Education

-A. Check the box that best describes the minimum level of formal education that is required for the position and specify the field(s) of study.
-Do not include on-the job training in this information.

-Up to High School or equivalent 1 year certificateor equivalent X 2 year diploma or equivalent Trade certification or equivalent 3 year diploma/degree or equivalent 3 year diploma / degree plus professional certification or equivalent 4 year degree or equivalent 4 year degree plus professional certification or equivalent Post graduate degree or (e.g. Masters) or equivalent Doctoral degree or equivalent Field(s) of Study: Dip loma or Graduate Certificate in E Emplo yment/Career Counselling, Socia l Work, Human Resources

-B. Check the box that best describes the requirement for the specific course(s), certification, qualification, formal training or accreditation in addition to and not part of the education level noted above and in the space provided specify the additional requirement(s).
+Sup port Staff PDF 1.
+Education A. Check the box that best describes the minimum level of formal education that is required for the position and specify the field(s) of study.
+Do not include on-the job training in this information. ☐ Up to High School or ☐ 1 year certificate or equivalent ☐ 2 year diploma or equivalent equivalent ☐ Trade certification or equivalent ☐ Trade certification or equivalent ☐ 3 year diploma / degree plus professional certification or equivalent 4 year degree or equivalent 4 year degree plus Post graduate degree or (e.g. professional certification or equivalent equivalent Doctoral degree or equivalent Field(s) of Study: Diploma or Graduate Certificate in Employment/Career Counselling, Social Work, Developmental services, Disability Studies or another human service related discipline. В. Check the box that best describes the requirement for the specific course(s), certification, qualification, formal training or accreditation in addition to and not part of the education level noted above and in the space provided specify the additional requirement(s).
 Include only the requirements that would typically be included in the job posting and would be acquired prior to the commencement of the position.
 Do not include courses that are needed to maintain a professional designation.

-No Additional requirements Additional requirements obtained by course(s) of a total of 100 hours or less Additional requirement obtained by course(s) of a total between 101 and 520 hours Additional courses obtained by course(s) of more than 520 hours
+No Additional requirements Additional requirements obtained by course(s) of a total of 100 hours or less

+Additional requirement obtained by course(s) of a total between 101 and 520 hours

+Additional courses obtained by course(s) of more than 520 hours